jonathan02rv/MVVMC-SWIFTUI/README.md

 Data Layer (Framework proyect):
 ----------------------------------
 There is the implementation of Data Source and we can choose where from we want to get our data (web API, local Data, ... ) Web API: We can implement URLSESSION, Alamofire, and so on.
-Local Data: We can implement userDefaults, local files, CoreData, Keychain, and so on.
+(In this example I implemented URLSESSION) Local Data: We can implement userDefaults, local files, CoreData, Keychain, and so on.
+(In this example I implemented local file)

 This is the Architecture's diagram: